hkexgroup/resipy/CONTRIBUTING.md

 Here are a set of best coding practices that we need to respect in order to make a simple, consistent and as easy to maintain as possible code:

-- use **classes** to group functions inside thePython API (for instance all functions dealing with meshes should be implemented inside a big Mesh class if possible)
+- use **classes** to group functions inside the Python API (for instance all functions dealing with meshes should be implemented inside a big Mesh class if possible)
-- **document** functions : you can document your function directly in the code using the ReStructuredText convention (<link needed>) or just use comment with #
+- **document** functions : you can document your function directly in the code using [Numpy docstring](https://numpydoc.readthedocs.io/en/latest/format.html) or just use comment with # for line specific comments
-- **separation of API and GUI** should allow to use the Python API in jupyter notebook as well as in standalone GUI using pyQt5
+- **separation of API and GUI** should allow to use the Python API in jupyter notebook as well as in standalone GUI using PyQt5

 Use of git